In this lesson, we will learn about plural forms to reference to multiple objects or people. There are several ways to pluralize words and sentences.

 PLURAL PROCLITIC ‘TAQ’

 b) In existential and stative sentences: When the predicate is a plural noun phrase taq replaces the article.
-In this case, the semantics of taq are exclusively plural.
 The reader should be aware that in K’iche’ predicates precede subjects unlike Spanish or English, for example, where sentential subjects generally precede predicates.

 In Ex.
 22 the predicate saq “white” precedes the subject taq le ja “The houses”.

 When referencing animate nouns the agreement marker e before the predicate is preferred as in Ex.
 25.